-Receding Hairline Treatment – How to Grow Back a Receding Hairline
+Receding Hairline Treatment – How to Grow Back Your Edges

-“Receding hairline treatment?”
+“How to grow back receding hairline?”
 I am not surprised that this is a popular term typed into search engines.
-For a lot of you, damage caused to your hair by straightening hair chemicals, tight braids, back to back weaves et al has led to hair loss particularly around your edges.
+For a lot of you, damage caused to your hair by straightening hair chemicals, tight braids, back to back weaves et al has led to hair loss, particularly around your edges.
 I too have suffered from hairline loss and after trial and error, managed to grow it back.

 Continue Reading to get essential tips on how to grow back a receding hairline.

 Before I share the receding hairline treatment that worked for me, let me show you a Before and After picture of my hairline.
 Or as the kids say these days, ‘Let me bring out my receipts’.

 The picture on the left was taken in October 2015 and the one on the right is from November 2016.

 If you want to see the Before picture more clearly-